Mapping memory-biased dynamics with compact models reveals overlapping communities in large networks: Introduction

+Network-theoretic tools offer a powerful framework for modelling, analysing, and understanding the organisation and function of complex systems~\cite{posfai2016network,newman2018networks}.
+These systems often consist of tightly knit modules, or communities, that represent distinct functional parts~\cite{fortunato2016community}.
+In many networks, these communities overlap: nodes may belong to more than one community, with overlaps ranging from rare exceptions to extensive intersections~\cite{xie2013overlapping}.

+Popular methods for detecting overlapping communities rely on topological heuristics, such as clique percolation~\cite{palla2005uncovering}, local optimisation of order statistics~\cite{lancichinetti2011finding}, and link communities~\cite{ahn2010link}, recently extended to hypergraphs~\cite{lotito2024hyperlink}.
+But many real-world networks, particularly those with weighted or directed links, represent more than local structure; they impose constraints on network flows that connect non-adjacent nodes~\cite{rosvall2008maps,scholtes2014causality,masuda2017random,ballal2022network,bovet2022flow}.

+Mapping such flows naturally reveals overlapping communities.
+For example, citation paths traverse through overlapping research fields in scholarly publishing~\cite{rosvall2014memory}, global maritime traffic move through overlapping clusters of international ports~\cite{xu2016representing}, and information circulate within overlapping groups of friends and colleagues in social networks~\cite{sahasrabuddhe2025concise}.
+These flow patterns define the system's organisation: groups of nodes that trap flows form overlapping flow-based communities.
+When higher-order relational data are available, such overlapping communities can be identified directly without relying on topological heuristics~\cite{rosvall2014memory,edler2017mapping,xu2016representing,lambiotte2019networks,sahasrabuddhe2025concise}.

-Short of higher-order network data, flow-based communities have hard boundaries or minimal overlap.\cite{esquivel2011compression} For example, assuming a Markovian process to analyze a journal-journal citation network would assign a multidisciplinary journal, such as Nature, to the research field with its largest presence.
-But in reality, multidisciplinary journals participate in the flow patterns of several research fields.
-Often only first-order data are available, raising a critical question: How can we identify overlapping flow-based communities in ordinary networks without higher-order relational data but merely links?
+Without higher-order network data, flow-based methods impose hard boundaries or minimal overlap~\cite{esquivel2011compression}, misrepresenting the system's organisation.
+For example, applying a memoryless Markov model to a journal citation network assigns a multidisciplinary journal like Nature to a single research field, neglecting its broader role~\cite{persson2016maps}.
+Since higher-order data are often unavailable, this limitation raises a critical question: How can we identify overlapping flow-based communities from link data alone?